 Shriners Hospitals for Children — Salt Lake City

 1275 E. Fairfax Rd.

 Salt Lake City, UT 84103

-To send flowers to the family of Rosalina Williams, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Rosalina Williams, please visit Tribute Store